digitalxero/slugify/README.md

-This probject is a simple slugifier for golang projects it has 2 main methods `Slugify` and `IDify` that both force ASCII text.
+This project is a simple slugifier for golang projects it has 2 main methods `Slugify` and `IDify` that both force ASCII text.

 `Slugify` lowercases the output string and `IDify` does not.
 There is also a public `SanatizeText` method that takes a string and runs the transliterations on it which can still return unicode.